Semana Santa in Sevilla: A Guide to Holy Week

 Check out my own last supper on the Saturday night before Easter.
 I was heading to the airport early the next morning and wanted an awesome tapas final hurrah meal.
 And this is what it looked like!
 The ONLY place open at 9:30 PM on the Saturday night before easter…pizza and diet coke.
 Insert cry emoji here.

 How to Experience the Processions!

 Ok, now first off, how NOT to watch.
 Do NOT go to the starting point or ending point for a popular procession.
 You will either sit there waiting for two hours to see nothing or you will show up just in time and see nothing.
-A lose-lose situation although I personally would prefer the latter.
+It’s a lose-lose situation; although, I personally would prefer the latter.
 The whole skill to watching the processionals is going at an off-time to a “not quite so popular” street.
 La Macarena procession goes on for 13 hours!!
 There is definitely an opportunity to see it with a front row view if you just wait for a more opportune time.

 If you want a list of the processional highlights, this post has great info on that.
 My personal tip is to watch processions at either the Triana bridge or the San Telmo bridge…something about the combination of the water and the candles and sunset, I get the chills just writing about it.